 Spirit of the Capital Region: Social Distancing Edition

-At Martin, Harding & Mazzotti, we have been working on a project called The Spirit of the Capital Region (SOTCR).
-It’s a video series featuring the many local businesses, events, and charities that those in our area can be proud of.
-We were set to premiere the series, but due to the impacts of the COVID-19 pandemic, we decided to take the project in a different direction.
-Now, we will feature a local small business or organization in a short video blog on weekdays to get the word out about what they are currently offering, and how we as a community can support them (while practicing the recommended social distancing).
+At Martin, Harding & Mazzotti, we have been working on a project called The Spirit of the Capital Region (SOTCR) – a video series featuring the many local businesses, events, and charities that those in our area can be proud of.
+We were set to premiere the series, but due to the impacts of the COVID-19 pandemic, we decided to take the project in a different direction: We will now feature a local small business or organization in a short video blog on weekdays to get the word out about what they are currently offering, and how we as a community can support them (while practicing the recommended social distancing).

 We Want to Hear From You!

 Make sure to suggest your favorite establishment or nonprofit on our Facebook page!

 Hi, my name is Emily, and I work for Martin Harding & Mazzotti.
 We’ve been featuring local businesses, restaurants and organizations, and getting the word out about how people can best support them during the Coronavirus pandemic.
 This is The Spirit of the Capital Region: Social Distancing Edition.

 Today’s featured nonprofit organization is the Regional Food Bank of Northeastern New York, located in Latham.